CityOfNewOrleans/JTMP-Data-Exchange-Specs/CourtEventExchange.md

 ## Preceding Exchange:

+Booking - First Appearance would be scheduled with the Magistrate case number. or
-Charge Screening Action (new Criminal charges filed - from District Attorney) Case Initiation (new criminal case established, Court publishes Case Number and Filed Charges)​
+Charge Screening Action (new Criminal charges filed - from District Attorney).
+Scheduled events will carry the Criminal Case number (after allotment).
+Case Initiation (new criminal case established, Court publishes Case Number and Filed Charges)​

 ## Triggering Event: